 Photography and Videography Services in Washington, DC

-Bruce Creative Works is a creative agency based in Washington, DC that specializes in storytelling through photography and videography — otherwise known as cinematography.
+I am a freelance photographer, videographer, and designer based in Washington, DC.
+I specialize in storytelling through photography and videography — otherwise known as cinematography.
 What started as a freelance photography adventure in 2012, has quickly turned into a passion for telling people’s stories.
-Bruce Creative Works got its start in St. Louis, Missouri, by then educator, Shawn Bruce.
-Now in it’s seventh year, Bruce Creative Works has worked with artists, brands, agencies, and everyday people to document what makes them unique.
+I got my start in St. Louis, Missouri when I realized working in education wasn't where my passions lied anymore.
+Now in my seventh year, I have worked with artists, brands, agencies, and everyday people to document what makes them unique.

 What We do

-Early on, we saw the power of great stories.
+Early on, I saw the power of great stories.
 And it’s not new.
 There have been generations of storytellers, writers, and cinematographers longing to get the word out.

 Stories can alter moods, encourage change, and document history that might otherwise be lost.
-So, we’ve made it our mission to document stories through photography and videography.
+So, I made it my mission to document stories through photography and videography.

 Landing Page Videos